Optimized Score Transformation for Consistent Fair Classification: Introduction

-We have conducted comprehensive experiments comparing FST to 10 existing methods, a number that compares favorably to recent meta-studies \cite{friedler2019comparative}.
+We have conducted comprehensive experiments, reported in Section~\ref{sec:expt} and Appendix~\ref{sec:exptAdd}, comparing FST to 10 existing methods, a number that compares favorably to recent meta-studies \citep{friedler2019comparative}.
 On score-based metrics such as Brier score and AUC, FST achieves better fairness-utility trade-offs and hence is indeed advantageous when scores are of interest.
 At the same time, it remains competitive on binary label-based metrics such as accuracy.